The Complete Guide to Book Cover Design for Authors

 Book Cover Graphics

-These could be your publishing logo, company logo, and barcodes where your ISBN is displayed.
-If you’re an Australian author and want to learn more about ISBNs, including where to get them, check out this article, Do I Need An ISBN In Australia?
+These could include your publishing logo, your company logo, and barcodes displaying your ISBN.
+If you’re an Australian author and want to learn more about ISBNs, including where to get ISBNs, check out this article, Do I Need An ISBN In Australia?

 Your Cover Design Budget

-Get a clear idea from your cover designer what the total cost for your cover design will be, including any additional costs that could arise.
-At Author Services Australia, our cover design services are fixed price, with no extra costs unless the project scope is changed.
+Get a clear idea from your cover designer of the total cost for your cover design.
+This should include any additional costs that may arise.
+At Author Services Australia, our cover design services are fixed-price, with no extra costs unless the project scope changes.
+However, some authors want more than two cover design concepts or drafts.
+In that case, we can offer a custom price for your book cover design project.

-We include two design concepts: ebook cover, paperback cover (if ordered), covers for multiple self-publishing platforms, and promotional ebook and paperback mockups of your cover.
+We include two design concepts.
+An ebook cover and a paperback cover (if ordered).
+All the covers for self-publishing platforms.
+We also include a promotional ebook and mockups of your cover in paperback, along with title pages.

 7 Essential Steps For Creating A Professional Novel Cover Design!

 Now that you have your information ready, it’s time to begin the cover design process.
-The more you understand about great book covers, the easier it will be to design cool book covers for yourself.
+The more you understand about great book covers, the easier it will be to design a great book covers for your book.

 One.
 Understanding the Different Cover Elements

-As you can see from the image above, courtesy of Book Printing, your book cover has three main parts: a front cover, a back cover, and a spine that connects these two elements.
+As you can see in the image above, courtesy of Book Printing, your book cover has three main parts.
+These include a front cover, a back cover, and a spine that connects them.
 Your paperback book is the economy version of your print book.
-The hardcover or hardback is where you can incorporate a lot more fancy elements to make a beautiful book cover.
+The hardcover, or hardback, is where you can incorporate a lot of fancy elements to create a beautiful book cover.

 Two.
 Research Your Potential Market

 Here are some tips.
-Genres will sell a lot better in paperback, while thrillers, biographies, and literary fiction do well in hardcovers.
+Genres will sell much better in paperback, while thrillers, biographies, and literary fiction do well in hardcover.
 If it’s the kind of book a reader will take with them on a trip, like a plane, it needs to be a paperback and compact.
 Libraries love hardcovers.

-If most of your genre publishes in paperback format and prices their books $14.99-19.99, then a hardcover priced at $29.99 isn’t going to be competitive.
+If most authors in your genre publish books in paperback format, and they price their books between $14.99 and $19.99, then a paperback priced at $29.99 isn’t going to be competitive.

 Three.
 Focus On One Design Direction for Your Book Cover Ideas

-While it’s easy to get side-tracked with a lot of book cover ideas, great book covers pick a design direction and stick with it.
+While it’s easy to get sidetracked with many book cover ideas, great book covers pick a design direction and stick with it.
 If you love a cover, take a photo of it and establish which parts of the design you love and why.
 Keep a collection of beautiful book covers as inspiration.
 Make notes about what you love and hate and why you think different elements work together.

 Four.
 Establish What the Book Cover Needs to Emphasize